 We’re reimagining what it is to be a University.

-We welcome applicants with a strong academic profile within the discipline and the ability to integrate a range of technologies and systems which could include industrial robotics, corobotic systems, autonomous mobile robots and sensor, actuator integration.
-Along with building the team, interfacing with senior representatives from businesses, retailers and the scientific community are key elements of the role, and the post holder will be experienced in cross-academic and industry collaboration and working with senior representatives from industry.
-The successful applicant will also help to encourage new research talent within the centre, whilst further developing their own individual research profile.
+The job of Professor is aligned to one of three career pathways: Teaching and Research; Teaching and Scholarship; or Teaching and Practice.
+We welcome applicants with a strong profile within the broad discipline and the ability to integrate a range of technologies and systems which could include industrial robotics, corobotic systems, autonomous mobile robots and sensor, actuator integration.
+Along with building the team, interfacing with senior representatives from businesses, retailers and the scientific community are key elements of the role, and the post holder will be experienced in cross-collaboration and working with senior representatives from industry.

 NTU prides itself on being an inclusive employer and encourages applications from candidates who represent the diversity of our local communities and wider society.